-Office visits to your PCP are covered at 100% after you pay a copayment.
-Office visits to a specialist are covered at 100% after you pay a copayment.
+Office visits to your PCP and/or to a specialist are covered at 100% after you pay a copayment.
 Most other services are covered at 80% after you meet a deductible.
 There are no claim forms to file, and your network provider will generally arrange for any required notifications.

-Certain preventive services are covered at 100% in-network with no copay, deductible or coinsurance.
+Note that certain preventive services are covered at 100% in-network with no copay, deductible or coinsurance.
 See Preventive Care on page 10.